 The written test will be 100 multiple choice questions scored at 1 point each.
 The exam will be taken from job specific areas for each rank.
 Maximum score for written exam is 100 points.
 An employee who does not score an 80% (or greater) on the written exam will not be eligible to take the practical scenario test and will not be considered for the promotion.
 Additionally, an employee that does not score an 80% (or greater) will be excluded from working out of rank until the employee completes remedial training and is approved by the Emergency Services Director or his designee.
-At least 90 days prior to the exam, candidates will be provided a list of source materials from which the questions on the exam will be drawn.

 For Officers, the practical test will be comprised of scenario-based situations that will test the applicant's oral and reasoning skills, as well as their incident management capability.
-For Rescue Sergeant, the practical test will be comprised of two scenario-based situations (medical and trauma scenarios).
-For Driver/Engineers, the practical test will be comprised of two scenario-based situations (driving and pumping) that will test the applicant's oral and reasoning skills, as well as their incident management capability.
+For Driver/Engineers, the practical test will be comprised of two scenario- based situations (driving and pumping) that will test the applicant's oral and reasoning skills, as well as their incident management capability.
 As in the past, they will need to recall and verbalize their instructions based on the SOP's, meeting prescribed benchmarks, as well as using their common sense and job experience.
 Outside evaluators from other Fire Departments will evaluate and grade each applicant unless otherwise agreed upon.
 Maximum score for the practical test is 200 points.
 An employee who does not score an 80% (or greater) on any portion of the practical test will not be considered for the promotion.
 Additionally, an employee that does not score an 80% (or greater) on any portion of the practical test will be excluded from working out of rank until the employee successfully completes remedial training and is approved by the Emergency Services Director or his designee.